 - There must be a written order from the physician stating the name of the medicine, the dosage, and the time the students should take it.

-- There must be written permission from the parent to allow the school or the student to administer the medicine.
+- The parent must provide written permission for the school or the student to administer the medicine.

-- We will discard any medicine that is still in our possession within four days of the last day of school.
+- We will discard any medicine still in our possession within four days of the last day of school.

 Please visit the school health services office to complete our medication authorization form.